MLI-lab/imaging_MLPs/README.md

 # Image-to-Image Mixer for Image Reconstruction

-This repository containes the code to reproduce the results and figures of the paper: Image-to-Image MLP-mixer for Image Reconstruction (add paper link later).
+This repository containes the code to reproduce the results and figures of the paper: [Image-to-Image MLP-mixer for Image Reconstruction](https://arxiv.org/abs/2202.02018).

 ## Data Sets